pulsar-edit/pulsar-edit.github.io/docs/blog/20240624-Daeraxa-3kStars.md

 <img src="./assets/website.png" height="250" />

-We needed to show the world that Pulsar was a serious project in order to make sure that people looking for Atom alternatives (and those looking for VS Code or other text editor alternatives) knew we were around and were a legitimate option.
+As mentioned, we needed to demonstrate that Pulsar was a serious project in order to make sure people looking for Atom alternatives (and those looking for VS Code or other text editor alternatives) knew we were around and were a legitimate option.
 To this end, we created the [pulsar-edit.dev](https://pulsar-edit.dev) website to serve as a hub for our download links, news and blog posts, documentation, and links to social platforms for people to get help.

 We archived a copy of the original Atom Flight Manual as well as creating an edited, rebranded, and updated version of it to work with our website framework to make sure that we had documentation we could link to and maintain.
 We made a download page for people to find the latest releases easily, rather than relying purely on a GitHub release link.
 This was a substantial amount of work that was split between multiple people and took a while to complete.